 You may still apply for a loan modification

-Even after settlement conferences have ended, you may continue to apply, in writing, to the bank for a loan modification or other loss mitigation option, such as a short sale or deed-in-lieu of foreclosure.
+Even after settlement conferences have ended, you may continue to apply to the bank for a loan modification, such as:

 Generally, 1-6 months after settlement conferences, the bank will ask the court for one or two documents: (1) an Order of Reference and (2) Summary Judgment.

-An Order of Reference asks the court to appoint what is called a referee.
-The referee’s job is to determine the full amount you owe the bank.
+An Order of Reference asks the court to appoint a referee.
+The referee figures out how much you owe the bank.
 Meanwhile, if the court grants Summary Judgment to the bank, this means that the court determined that a trial is not needed.

 If the court grants the Judgment of Foreclosure and Sale, the bank will move forward with a foreclosure auction.

 You may oppose the bank’s motions by filing an Affidavits in Opposition.
 Legal Services of the Hudson Valley (or a legal services provider near you) may be able to help with writing your opposition to these motions.
 Another resource is the County Clerk’s Office, which offers templates for Affidavits in Opposition.

 If your home is sold at auction, you do not need to move out right away

 If your property is sold at a foreclosure auction, you do not need to leave your property immediately.
 The buyer must file an application with the court to have you removed from the property.
 This is an issue with which our office may be able to help.

 This information was provided by Legal Services of the Hudson Valley, serving Westchester, Rockland, Putnam, Dutchess, Orange, Ulster and Sullivan counties.
 If you live in those counties, call (877) 574-8529 for more information.